 If you regularly experience neck or back pain, stress, or fatigue, consider tui na.
 Tui na is an ancient Chinese practice designed to restore balance to your body.
-At Miami Center for Acupuncture & Oriental Medicine, in Miami, Florida, acupuncturists Wanyun Tsay, LAc, Kimberly Hickerson, LAc, and the caring team, regularly use tui na to encourage vitality and ease uncomfortable symptoms.
+At Miami Center for Acupuncture & Oriental Medicine, in Miami, Florida, acupuncturist Wanyun Tsay, LAc and the caring team, regularly use tui na to encourage vitality and ease uncomfortable symptoms.
 To schedule your appointment, call the office or book online today.

 Tui na, or tui na massage, is a holistic treatment technique designed to ease pain and inflammation throughout the body.
 Together with qi gong, acupuncture, and Chinese herbal medicine, tui na serves as the fourth pillar of traditional Chinese medicine (TCM).